APA/GCPD Accessibility Awards

 Suggestions for creating a welcoming and inclusive environment for ALL people to help make your business or service stand out

 The Texas Governor's Committee on People with Disabilities (GCPD) in partnership with the Accessibility Specialists Association (APA) has announced the winners of the annual Accessibility Awards.
 The awards recognize businesses and organizations that have gone Above and Beyond the legal requirements to provide both physical and service accessibility to people with disabilities.
 Nominations for the Awards were submitted by individuals and organizations from communities throughout the state.
 Site visits and interviews were conducted by Registered Accessibility Specialists who are members of the Accessibility Professionals Association (APA), and by local community contacts familiar with disability service issues.
-The winners were honored at the APA/GCPD Accessibility Awards Ceremony in conjunction with the APA Annual Conference and Training on Thursday, January 24, 11:30am, at the Austin Marriott Hotel North, 2600 La Frontera Blvd in Round Rock.
+Winners of the 2013 Accessibility Awards will be honored at a ceremony in conjunction with the APA Annual Conference and Training on Thursday, January 30, at 11:30 a.m. at the Austin Marriott Hotel North in Round Rock.

 For more information on the awards and the event, contact Jo Virgil, Community Outreach and Information Coordinator for the Texas Governor's Committee on People with Disabilities at or 512-463-5740, or contact Fred Cawyer of APA, at or 972-285-2445.

-Design Professional: Perkins & Will, Dallas - Richard Miller, primary contact
+Design Professional: WHR Architects, Inc, Dallas - Mark Vaughan, primary contact